Correlation-spectral analysis of the topography of engineering surfaces at the nanoscale level

 5. Thomas T.R.
 Rough surfaces.
 London, Imperial College Press, 1999.
 278 p.

 6. Bendat J.S., Piersol A.G.
 Random data: analysis and measurement procedures.
 New Jersey, John Wiley & Sons, 2010.
 640 p.

 7. GOST R ISO 4287-2014.
 Geometricheskie kharakteristiki izdelij (GPS).
 Struktura poverkhnosti.
 Profil'nyj metod.
 Terminy, opredeleniya i parametry struktury poverkhnosti [Russian State Standard ISO 4287-2014 Geometrical Product Specifications (GPS).
 Surface texture.
 Profile method.
 Terms, definitions and surface texture parameters].
-Moscow, Standartinform Publ., 2014 (In Russian).
+Moscow, Standartinform Publ., 2014.
+20 p.
+(In Russian).

 8. Dvorkovich V.P., Dvorkovich A.V.
 Okonnye funktsii dlya garmonicheskogo analiza signalov [Window functions for harmonic signal analysis].
 Moscow, Tekhnosfera Publ., 2014.
 112 p.
 (In Russian).

 9. Ivchenko G.I., Medvedev Yu.I.
 Vvedenie v matematicheskuyu statistiku [Introduction to mathematical statistics].
 Moscow: LKI Publ., 2017.
 600 p.
 (In Russian).

 10. Wentzel E.S.
 Teoriya veroyatnostej [Probability theory].
 Moscow, Vysshaya Shkola Publ., 2006.
 575 p.
 (In Russian).